ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 for most callback plugins.
 However, if your callback plugin makes use of :attr:`self.playbook`, :attr:`self.play`, or :attr:`self.task` then you will have to store the values for these yourself as ansible no longer automatically populates the callback with them.
-Here's a short snippet that shows you how
+Here's a short snippet that shows you how:

 .. code-block:: python